Lanterns on the Lake

 That was all inconsequential news from distant lands for the people in Winston, Alabama.

-A group nearly a dozen strong left out from the outer metro area of Birmingham at 7:30pm for a night fishing trip.
+A group nearly a dozen strong left from the outer metro area of Birmingham at 7:30pm for a night fishing trip.
 Their destination was Bailey’s Bridge.
-The bridge spanned a man made lake that was only 20 years old at the time.
+The bridge spanned a man-made lake that was only 20 years old at the time.
 Before that, only a river and Native Americans had been there.
-Only god knew the time span for those things.
-Houses owned by rich people looking for a relaxing weekend didn’t yet dot the shore line.
+Only God knew the time span for those things.
+Houses owned by rich people looking for a relaxing weekend didn’t yet dot the shoreline.
 It was wild country that still favored what it had been more than what it would be.
-Arrowheads would be dug up from under the surrounding bluffs for decades still.
+Arrowheads would still be dug up from under the surrounding bluffs for decades.
 The arrowheads and the lost civilizations were of no concern that night.
 Only the fish.

 The first of the group got to the bridge around 9:30pm.
-There was already a car parked in the middle of the two lane bridge.
+There was already a car parked in the middle of the two-lane bridge.
 It was old, rusty, and had the doors open.
-Two unclean ragged men loitered near it.
-Randy Twilley was pissing over the railing and Nelson Key sat on the hood drinking from a whiskey bottle as the fishermen and their children strolled onto the bridge.
+Two unclean, ragged men loitered near it.
+Randy Twilley was pissing over the railing, and Nelson Key sat on the hood drinking from a whiskey bottle as the fishermen and their children strolled onto the bridge.
 The group paid little attention to the locals.
-The adults set about lawn chairs and began preparing to their rods.
+The adults set out lawn chairs and began preparing their rods.
 The children peered over the edge of the bridge and pondered small thoughts.
 They brought lanterns.
 Some were lowered from the railing down to the water’s edge to attract fish.

 A stray dog wandered by.